ltempfli/AAA-AIbertus-Magnus/README.md

 5. Afterwards, 01_Data_Preparation.ipynb has to be executed to get the data for the next tasks
 6. The remaining notebooks can be executed separately

-We created environment_yml for each task separately
+We created environment_yml for each task separately.

-All notebooks have been developed on windows so executing them on another operating sytem might cause unexpected behavior
+All notebooks have been developed on windows so executing them on another operating sytem might cause unexpected behavior.